 Cotopaxi Volcano, 5897 meters high, is located 45 km from the capital of Ecuador, Quito.
 Also, Cotopaxi is famous for being one of the most dangerous volcanoes in the world.
 The volcano erupted in August 2015 after 70 years, and the surrounding areas were evacuated due to its eruptions.

-Kawah Ijen, which in Javanese means “green crater”, is one of the major centers for the extraction of Indonesian sulfur.
+Kawah Ijen, which in Javanese means “green crater,” is one of the major centers for extracting Indonesian sulfur.
 The turquoise lake near its crater is an acidic lake where the fumes emitting from it are deadly to people who want to get close to the lake.

 Irazú Volcano is more than 3500 meters high.
 People who climb the peak of Irazú Volcano can admire the view of its clear green acid lake from above.